auwahmad/suspendedBall_control/README.md

 ## 💡 Note

 Some Simulink model links in `Coursework_MATLAB_v2` may point to external paths or resources.
-All necessary solution files are provided separately in the `Solutions` directory for completeness.
+All necessary solution files are provided separately as `_sol` files for completeness.

 ---